 Lewisville Tomorrow features seven framework plans that respond to the preferred growth strategy.
 To create the foundation for those plans, the existing conditions for each topic are shown in this section.
 The seven framework plans are listed on the adjacent page with a brief description.
 Subsequent pages of this section highlight the existing conditions for each of the seven topics.

-This framework plan will describe how the Future Land Use Map protects and leverages natural resources, sensitive areas, and vulnerable spaces.
+This framework plan describes how the Town will protect and leverage natural resources, sensitive areas, and vulnerable spaces.